What is IT Operations Analytics?

 The CIO, security, application, network, and operations teams can achieve these objectives by drawing from the exact same data sets that are the foundation of ITOA.
 This effort should not be difficult, costly or take years to implement.
 In fact, this new data-driven approach to IT is actually being accomplished today; we're just codifying the design principles and practices we've observed and learned from our own customers who are the inspiration behind it.

-Up Next: The Data Sets Used for ITOAIn the next post in this series, I will introduce a taxonomy that describes the four data sets that drive ITOA: wire data, machine data, agent data, and synthetic data.
+Up Next: The Data Sets Used for ITOAIn the next post in this series, I introduce a taxonomy that describes the four data sets that drive ITOA: wire data, machine data, agent data, and synthetic data.
 Understanding how these data sets are complementary and serve different roles will help you assess your operational stance and existing toolset.

 Gartner: Apply IT Operations Analytics to Broader Datasets for Greater Business Insight, June 2014